 Treatment for Barrett's esophagus centers on acid blockers that will also treat GERD symptoms.
 Barrett's esophagus is usually permanent, but in some people, it may go away.

 Your healthcare provider will make a care plan for you.
-The plan will try to stop any more damage by keeping acid reflux out of your stomach.
+The plan will try to stop any more damage by keeping acid reflux out of your esophagus.
 Your care plan may include:

 You can help lower your risk of getting Barrett’s esophagus by: